abbreviatedman/react-full-stack-database/readme.md

 <h1>The character {name} debuted in the film ...</h1>
 ```

 We will come back and complete this file later.
-For now, let's just create a route to it
+For now, let's just create a route to it.

-98. On `App.js`, import and add a route to the `OneCharacter` component:
+98. In `App.js`, import and add a route to the `OneCharacter` component:

 Here is the import: